skrizzy16/rtdtest94/docs/source/Threat Stack Advanced Usage.rst

    It can take 10-15 minutes for a suppression update, as well as 10-15 minutes for new rules to kick in for our backend to update.
 In addition, while alerts are retained for 1 year, there is a 60k Alert UI cap.
 As a result, if you were to hypothetically aggregate 20k of alerts per day, you would only have 3 days of visibility at a time.

-Lets look at an example in my personal organization.
+Lets look at an example in my personal organization below.

 Investigating Root Cause of activity (linux)
 --------------------------------------------